juansalinas-xyz/juansalinas-xyz/README.md

 For the last 3 years, I have been developing apis using Java, Kotlin and Python programming languages.

-I’m currently employed as senior software engineer at TravelX.
+I’m currently employed as Senior Software Engineer.
 I’m hands on in all stages of the software development cycle, from planning and design to testing and deployment.

 My tasks involve building microservices, analysing algorithms, altering code, fixing bugs, brainstorming ideas or integrating new systems.